TypicalFunktion/MMM-ImageInfo/README.md

 - **exif-parser**: For reading EXIF metadata from image files
 - **moment.js**: For date formatting (already included with MagicMirror)

-Additionally, the module can use **ExifTool** if available on your system, which provides better metadata extraction.
+Additionally, the module can use **ExifTool** if available on your system, which provides better metadata extraction (including location data).
 While optional, it's recommended for optimal results.

 ### Installing ExifTool (Optional but Recommended)